 |An ongoing World Health Organization project that aims to assemble regional databases on the costs, impact on population health and cost-effectiveness of key health interventions.|

 Agency for Healthcare Research and Quality Web site.
 “Outcomes Research Fact Sheet.” //archive.ahrq.gov/research/findings/factsheets/outcomes/outfact/outcomes-and-research.html.
 Accessed January 2016.

 Foundation for Health Services Research.
 “Health Outcomes Research: A Primer.”
 Foundation for Health Services Research, 1994, p.
 2. Also see

-Foundation for Informed Medical Decision Making Web site. www.fimdm.org.
-Accessed May 2004.
+Informed Medical Decision Making Foundation Web site. http://www.informedmedicaldecisions.org/.
+Accessed January 2016.